 Persons of Hispanic origin may be of any race.
 Hispanic Blacks are counted as both Hispanic and Black.
 Other Non-Hispanics are grouped with Non-Hispanic White category.
 Sum of components exceeds total.
-Numbers may not add due to rounding

 Source: U.S. Census Bureau, Census of Population Reports for 1970-2000.
-Projections provided by Miami-Dade, Department of Planning and Zoning, Research Section 2006.
+Projections provided by Miami-Dade, Department of Planning and Zoning, Research Section 2007.